Ghost-ai-cpu/oxen-core/README.md

     make debug-static-win32
     ```

-* The resulting executables can be found in `build/<MinGW version>/<oxen version>/debug/bin`
+* The resulting executables can be found in `build/<MinGW version>/<worktips version>/debug/bin`

 ### On FreeBSD:

 The project can be built from scratch by following instructions for Linux above(but use `gmake` instead of `make`).
-If you are running Oxen in a jail, you need to add `sysvsem="new"` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.
+If you are running Worktips in a jail, you need to add `sysvsem="new"` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.

 ### On OpenBSD: